Skip to content

 dsp-tools xmlupload xml_data_file.xml

-Will upload the data defined in xml_data_file.xml on localhost for local viewing.
+will upload the data defined in xml_data_file.xml on localhost for local viewing.

 In order to upload the same data to the DSP server https://app.dasch.swiss, it is necessary to specify the following options: